 Steve Reeves is the poster boy for retro bodybuilding.
-With his movie career and aesthetic physique he was able to become a sensation in the material world we live in today.
+Thanks to his movie career and aesthetic physique, he became a sensation.
 He had a classic physique – wide back, tiny waist, big arms, big calves and athletic legs.
-He is often used as an example of what can be achieved naturally without the use of steroids.
+Moreover, he often serves as an example of what can be achieved naturally without the use of steroids.
 It’s easy to convince people that he was natural given the current madness observed in professional bodybuilding, but is this really the case?
-Was Steve Reeves a lifetime drug free bodybuilder?
+Was Steve Reeves a lifetime drug-free bodybuilder?

 Were steroids available during Steve Reeves’ career?

 According to the information in the public domain, anabolic steroids were discovered in the 30s.